AI Audio Fix for Embark

 Idea 2

 After team discussions, I partnered with a developer to test AI audio across multiple languages.
-It delivered fast, high-quality results without needing manual recordings—making it the clear choice over user-recorded audio.
+The approach delivered fast, high-quality results without needing manual recordings, making it the clear choice over user-recorded audio.

 Design